cgoldberg/easymiv/README.md

 ----

-EasyMIV was originally forked from: Miv (Minimal Image Viewer) 0.0.2, (c) 2012 madebits
+python-escaparate was originally forked from: https://github.com/cgoldberg/easymiv